 The Genetic Counseling Program in the Department of Human Genetics at the University of Pittsburgh has a long history.
 The Program was established in 1971 and is the second oldest program nationally.
-The Genetic Counseling Program received full accreditation from the American Board of Genetic Counseling in 1997.
-Our most recent reaccreditation occurred in 2011.
+The Genetic Counseling Program received full accreditation from the American Board of Genetic Counseling in 1997, when accreditation was first offered, and has been fully accredited since that time.